-In addition, pervious researches indicate that a higher level of ADHD symptoms- both inattention and hyperactivity-impulsivity was related to a greater engagement of variety of risky behaviors.
-Furthermore, both inattention and hyperactivity-impulsivity was found direct and indirect relationship with risky behavior.
-In addition, a recent study reviewed several differences that can explain this association such as comorbid disorders, sensational seeking and high sensitivity to peer pressure.
-Moreover, researchers have found that there is a decision-theory variables that may characterize individuals with ADHD, such as suboptimal utility maximization, increased benefit perception, steep temporal discounting, and deficient feedback processing, may also account for their increased engagement in risky behaviors.
-In the current study, we found that inattention is not a significant predictor for risky behavior.
-In addition, Hyperactivity was found as a significant predictor of risky behavior.
-In other words, risky behavior was significant predicted by ADHD symptoms, above and behind attention symptoms.
+In addition, previous studies have indicated that higher levels of ADHD symptoms –both inattention and hyperactivity/ impulsivity– were related to engaging more frequently in a variety of risky behaviors.
+Furthermore, both inattention and hyperactivity/impulsivity were found to be in direct and indirect relationships with risky behavior.
+In addition, a recent study reviewed several differences that can explain this association, such as comorbid disorders, sensation-seeking, and high sensitivity to peer pressure.
+Moreover, researchers have found that there are decision theory variables that may characterize individuals with ADHD, such as suboptimal utility maximization, increased benefit perception, steep temporal discounting, and deficient feedback processing, all of which may also account for an increased propensity to engage in risky behaviors.

+In this study, we found that inattention is not a significant predictor for risky behavior.
+In addition, hyperactivity was found to be a significant predictor of risky behavior.
+In other words, risky behavior was significantly predicted by ADHD symptoms, above and beyond attention symptoms.

 Norms and risky behavior

-The definition of norms is "a norm exists in a given social setting to the extent that individuals usually act in a certain way and are often punished when seen not to be acting in this way" (Alexord, 1986).
+Alexord (1986) explains that “a norm exists in a given social setting to the extent that individuals usually act in a certain way and are often punished when seen not to be acting in this way.”
 Deutsch & Gerard (1995) distinguished between two different kinds of norms, descriptive norms and injunctive norms.
-The distinction between the two kinds of norms is important, because these are separate sources of motivation.
-Descriptive norms reflect the existing procedure, what is commonly done.
+The distinction between the two kinds of norms is important, because these are distinct sources of motivation.
+Descriptive norms reflect existing procedures: what is commonly done.
 Injunctive norms, on the other hand, focus on what is desirable and what needs to be done (Rimal, Lapinski & Real, 2005).

 Various studies found that there is a positive association between norms and risky behavior.
 For example, it was found that people with ADHD are more affected by the relationship between the perceptions of norms by their peers, in the context of risky behavior.
-The researchers found that peer tolerance is an injunctive norm, and it indicates the peer group's perception of the same risky behavior.
-The study aims that descriptive norms predict the performance of risky behavior at a given time, whereas injective norms predict participation in long-term risky behavior and the consequences of that behavior (Larimer, 2004).
-In the current research the variable norms was measured by ARTI questionnaire which includes three sub-questionnaires, the purpose of which is to examine the subject's likelihood of engaging in 40 risky behaviors and her/his perception of descriptive and injunctive norms regarding these behaviors (DOSPERT: Blais, & Weber, 2006; Weber et al., 2002).
-Two parts were added to the questionnaire to examine the perceived likelihood of engaging in each risky behavior by the subject's friends and the subject's perceived degree of the surroundings' tolerance.
-According to the study results, the second hypothesis was confirmed.
-It was found that there is a positive association between Norms and risky behavior.
+Studies have found that peer tolerance is an injunctive norm, and it indicates the peer group’s perception of the same risky behavior.
+The study claims that descriptive norms predict engagement in risky behavior at a given moment, whereas injunctive norms predict participation in long-term risky behavior (Larimer, 2004).
+In this study, variable norms were measured with an ARTI questionnaire that includes three sub-questionnaires, the purpose of which was to assess the subject’s likelihood of engaging in 40 risky behaviors and their perception of descriptive and injunctive norms regarding these behaviors (DOSPERT: Blais, & Weber, 2006; Weber et al., 2002).
+Two parts were added to the questionnaire to examine the perceived likelihood of engaging in each risky behavior by the subject’s friends and the subject’s perceived degree of tolerance for the risky behavior in their social context.
+According to the results of the study, the second hypothesis was confirmed.
+It was found that there is a positive association between norms and risky behavior.

-ADHD and Perception of norms
+ADHD and perception of norms